Dynamic values

 | Need a kill-switch? | Killswitch. |

-A useful rule: if you'd say "show feature X", gate it.
+A useful rule: if you'd say "show feature X", put it behind a feature flag.
 If you'd say "set feature X to value Y", use a dynamic value.

 CI snippet